feliciahsieh/FlyinIn/README.md

 ## Welcome
 Flyin In is written in Javascript and uses API's from Twilio, FlightAware, and Google Maps.
 This App is UNDER CONSTRUCTION.
-Please be patient as I am actively developing it.
+Please be patient as I am actively developing it and hope to have a working version by mid-February.
 Thanks.

 ## Table of Contents
 * [Requirements](#requirements)